edsu/inkdroid.org/_posts/2026-03-16-seeing-the-web.md

 | 104.28.158.146 | 2 |
 | 104.28.163.169 | 2 |

 I spot checked some of the HTML and it did appear to be near identical to what was on the live web.
 With the fullest results I noticed 4% of URLs were not crawled.
+One exception to that was a few XML files like an OPML and RSS feed which only showed the XSL element in the text and markdown results.

 I think there are a few directions this could go from here:

 1. testing what happens when instructing the crawl to collect (instead of skip) pages that are off site
 2. testing what happens with more dynamic content, and how much to wait for pages to render
 3. trying to understand why truncated results come back sometimes, and if there are any signals for identifying when it is happening.
-4. explore whether Cloudflare will lean on cached content for concurrent requests for the same content

-This last point is surprising: why isn't Cloudflare using its caching infrastructure as a way of delivering crawled content faster and with fewer resources?
-Maybe this would require a more significant investment on their part, and they are waiting to see if people start using it first?
+4. explore more what the logic Cloudflare is using to determine when it can use its internal cache.

 One thing I didn't mention is that the Cloudflare free plan limits you to maximum of 100 pages per crawl.
 I set up a \$5/month paid plan account in order to do this testing.
 In all my testing I only seemed to use 0.7 of "browser hours" which will fit well within the 10 hours allowed per month.
 It currently costs \$0.09 / hour when you exceed your limit.